Kelronmos/SWI-V1-Module-1-10/README.md

 Verification Boundary

-The current repository should be evaluated from the code, tests, and documented behaviour rather than from architectural claims alone.
+The current repository should be evaluated from its code, tests, and documented behaviour rather than from architectural claims alone.

 Status| Meaning
 Implemented| Functionality exists in the repository and can be inspected in source code.